-Morgan Stanley, (M) once OAO Rosneft’s favorite investment bank, is seeking to regain its mergers and acquisitions lead in Moscow after losing its two best dealmakers to Russia’s largest oil company.
+Morgan Stanley, (M:US) once OAO Rosneft’s favorite investment bank, is seeking to regain its mergers and acquisitions lead in Moscow after losing its two best dealmakers to Russia’s largest oil company.

 Morgan Stanley lost ground to Bank of America Corp.
-(BAC) and Citigroup Inc. (C), which are advising Rosneft on the two halves of its record $55 billion acquisition of TNK-BP from BP Plc and a group of billionaires.
+(BAC:US) and Citigroup Inc. (C:US), which are advising Rosneft on the two halves of its record $55 billion acquisition of TNK-BP from BP Plc and a group of billionaires.
 Morgan Stanley is advising London-based BP on its deal.

 “Russia is a priority area for us,” Gergely Voros, Morgan Stanley’s co-head for Russia, said in an interview in Moscow on Jan.
 24. “We have, by and large, avoided the cuts that you have seen elsewhere in the industry here, and we would selectively hire where there is a business need.”